zh1peng/BrainTransR/Readme.md

 ## Versioning 🏷️
-We use [SemVer](http://semver.org/) for versioning.
+We use git for versioning.
 For the versions available, see the [tags on this repository](https://github.com/zh1peng/braintranscript/tags).